 For safeguarding reasons, it really is vital that you let us know each day why your child is absent from school.
 If we don't hear from parents, we'll text first and then ring to ensure that they are safe at home.
 It is free to respond to the 'Truancy Call' text messages if you are low on credit on your mobile phone.

-In some cases, if we're particularly worried or have not had a response from a text or phone call for three days, we'll do a home visit and then if necessary inform social care and the police, who can do a welfare check on a child at our request.
+In some cases, if we're particularly worried or have not had a response from a text or phone call, we'll do a home visit and then if necessary inform social care and the police, who can do a welfare check on a child at our request.
 This is something we don't want to have to do, but we have a duty of care to follow up on the absence if we're at all concerned.

 Tests can be booked via this link: Book a test